gkaguirrelab/HCLV/README.md

 - read access to aguirrelab@rico
 - read/write access to /data/jag/TOME on the cluster
 - read/write access to TOME_data on dropbox (on a local machine, or the ability to remote into a machine that has it).

+## eyeTracking folder
+Contains the wrapper function to run the eyetracker and save fMRI eyetracking data according to the standard protocol for the Connectome project.